R143 (New York City Subway car): Description and features

 Like the R142s, R142As, and R188s, the R143s feature electronic strip maps.
-Originally they only depicted stops on the L, but since 2020 they were retrofitted to include the J/Z. These newer installations depict the L and J/Z routes using two separate maps side-by-side, using the same 63-light console.
+Originally, they only depicted stops on the L, but since 2020, they were retrofitted to include the J/Z. These newer installations depict the L and J/Z routes using two separate maps side-by-side, using the same 63-light console.

 Unlike the rest of the NTT fleet at the time, the R143s are equipped with interior LED screens, which take the place of the MTA Arts for Transit cards that are usually located there.
 These screens can display advertisements, public safety announcements, and other information.
-Several cars of the NTT fleet were similarly retrofitted with LCD screens after they were delivered.
+Several cars of the NTT fleet were similarly retrofitted with LCD screens after they were delivered, and all subsequent orders are built with these screens.
 However, the LCD screens have the capability to display multiple colors instead of only red, orange, and green.

 Communications-based train control

 The Transit Authority had projected that 212 Kawasaki-made R143 subway cars would be enough to accommodate ridership demands for years to come, but ridership has risen higher than expected.
 Therefore, sixty-four new R160A cars manufactured by Alstom were equipped with CBTC so they could run on the L along with the R143s.
+The CBTC equipment used in the Canarsie Line cars was manufactured by Siemens Transportation Systems.